openactive/openactive-python/README.md

 >>> import openactive as oa
 ```

-In order to effectively use the package, we must first understand the OpenActive data model.
-OpenActive data is released by a data publisher as a Realtime Paged Data Exchange (RPDE) feed, which is described in more detail later.
-There can be multiple feeds from a given publisher, and in fact we often have complimentary pairs of feeds, such as having one for super-event data (e.g. various series of fitness classes) and one for sub-event data (e.g. various scheduled sessions in the various series).
+In order to effectively use the package, we must first understand the OpenActive ecosystem.
+OpenActive data is decentralised, so there is no single owner or location that stores and serves the data.
+Instead, data is released by multiple data publishers as separate Realtime Paged Data Exchange (RPDE) feeds, which are described in more detail later.
+There can also be multiple feeds from a given publisher, and in fact we often have complimentary pairs of feeds, such as having one for super-event data (e.g. various series of fitness classes) and one for sub-event data (e.g. various sessions in the various series).
 In such cases, both feeds must be read in order to get a complete picture, and items in one feed will reference items in the other feed.
-The alternative to this would be a system that only has one feed for all of this data, with each super-event data item copied into each associated sub-event data item, which would be a lot of duplication.
+The alternative to this would be to copy each super-event data item into each associated sub-event data item, resulting in one feed with a lot of duplication.

 A group of feeds from a data publisher is bundled together in a "dataset", a group of datasets from different data publishers is bundled together in a "catalogue", and a group of catalogues is bundled together in a "collection".
 There is only one collection, which is therefore the starting point for everything else.
 Given a list of all feed information, you will not often want to see the exact path by which the information was gathered, but there are functions in the `openactive` package that break down the journey from the source collection if needed.
 So let's just start at the very beginning to be clear on how things work.
 First, let's define a printer function to give us a clear indented output display for what follows: